Kepler-Lounge/Learning_in_the_brain/README.md

 ## A tentative list of 10 papers to get started:
 1. Optimal isn’t good enough.
 Gerald E. Loeb.
 2012.
+2. Reinforcement learning: The Good, The Bad and The Ugly.
+P. Dayan & Y. Niv.
+2008.
 2. The Physical Systems Behind Optimization Algorithms.
 Lin F. Yang, R. Arora, V. Braverman, & Tuo Zhao.
 2016.
 3. Towards an Integration of Deep Learning and Neuroscience.
 A. Marblestone, G. Wayne & K. Kording.
 2016.
 4. (references you recommend)